OJ Porteria

-José Elmer Poblete Porteria (/hoʊˈzeɪ ˈpɔːrtæɹiə/; born May 9, 1994), commonly known as OJ Porteria, is a Filipino professional footballer who plays as a winger or attacking midfielder for the Philippines national team.
+José Elmer Poblete Porteria (/hoʊˈzeɪ ˈpɔːrtæɹiə/; born May 9, 1994), commonly known as OJ Porteria, is a professional footballer who plays as a winger or attacking midfielder for Malaysia Super League club Penang.
+Born in the United States, he plays for the Philippines national team.

 Born in the United States, he is a product of the D.C.
 United Academy.
 He moved to the Philippines in 2012 to play for Kaya and Ceres/United City, as well as the Philippines under-22 and under-23 teams.

 Club career

 Youth

 Porteria started playing football at the age of four after his older brother had taught him and eventually joined his first ever club, The Fireballs.
 At the age of six, he joined a travel club called Team America where he would play until age 11 when he joined D.C.
 United's under-13 Super Y-League team and then eventually the D.C.
 United Academy.
 He was a member of the academy until 2012, when he moved to the Philippines and signed for local side Kaya.